 - Check which inputs you have installed with

 im-config -l.
-Remove everything except for uim and xim (optional, but recommended)
+Keep only uim and xim (optional, but recommended); remove the rest with

-- On System Config, Keyboard, select "US, intl with dead keys"
+- On System Config, Regional Settings, select "US, intl with dead keys"

 - On System Config, Language Support, confirm you have uim under Keyboard input method system.
 If you removed the other input systems, you should have only uim/none here